scy-phy/ICS-Evasion-Attacks/README.md

   * `Data` contains the dataset used for the experiment. *Note* to obtain WADI data please refer to [iTrust](https://itrust.sutd.edu.sg/)

   * `Evaluation` contains the python notebooks to evaluate the attack efficacy in different constraints scenarios.
-By running each notebook you reporduce the results found in the paper.
+By running each notebook you reporduce the results found in the paper and the relative plots (i.e. Figures 2 and 3 in the manuscript).
 To open jupyter run the following commad `conda activate && jupyter notebook` and then open the .ipynb files in Evauation folder

 ### Requirements